HomelessPhD/AR_Puzzles/PZL3/README.md

 ## 8-th key
 ![8-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL3/pics/8.png )

 The last one is tricky, but seems to be mentioned by @Tiamat in his official twitter hints: " Did anybody count the dots?".
 Considering he pointed the picture 8 only and all black object on it, it results in 58 "dots".
 The base58 encoding is a typical in cryptosphere, so BASE could be mean here.
+Also, back that time, the only official possible way  to buy or sell coins was OTC through "Base58" service (that has had a minimal purchase threshold of 10 000$).

 Finally, i'd consider the next keys here: `base, data, apps, dapp, star, cost, code, luck, dots, peer ...`